MarchettoFrancesco/MarchettoFrancesco/README.md

 👨‍🎓 I’m currently learning Internet Of Things, Machine Learning and big data at the University of Udine

-👀 I’m interested in web3 and blockchain
+👀 I’m interested in web3 and blockchain, big passion for hardware

-🏆 Awarded in Tezos Hackaton
+🏆 Awarded in Tezos Hackaton and ICPC partecipant

 ## Main Skills